the-ethan-hunt/first-timers-guide/guides/DevOps/Ansible.md

 ## What is it ?

-Ansible is It Automation software that allows to automated deployment tasks ( similar as pupet ) .
-Powered by RedHat, ansible is realy simple to use, cause the language is based on YML.
+Ansible is an Automation software that allows to automate deployments tasks ( similar as pupet ).
+Powered by RedHat, ansible is realy simple to use, cause the language is based on YML language.
 You can create variable and seperate tasks at each execution

 ## Exemples - Here a php7.0 deployment tasks on a server